Call or Text Us Now! 845 244 4888

 The jobs are evolving.
 The rise of AI and automation in animation doesn’t mean fewer opportunities.

-In fact, between 2022 and 2032, job opportunities for American animators and special effects artists are expected to grow by 8%, a rate faster than the average for most other professions (Bureau of Labor Statistics).
+According to the Bureau of Labor Statistics, job opportunities for American animators and special effects artists are projected to grow by 8% between 2022 and 2032, faster than most other professions.

-It just means different kinds.
-Animators who once spent hours polishing keyframes are now becoming creative directors, storytellers, and visual strategists.
+Animators who once spent hours polishing keyframes are becoming creative directors, visual strategists, and storytellers.

 So while the workflow might look different (less about drawing every frame and more about crafting the overall vision), the core creative muscle remains the same.